There was an error with your log in

 • This epic 14-day bike tour will take us from Saigon to Bangkok, and we’ll see the best of three South East Asia’s countries: Vietnam, Cambodia, and Thailand.
 When we’re not crossing mighty rivers, pedaling down scenic roads, and meeting friendly locals, we’ll be eating at floating markets and restaurants, taking in the stunning scenery, and riding next to beautiful Buddhist temples.
 At night, we’ll stay at comfy hotels and resorts, and by day, our experienced guides and a support van will provide all the info and comfort we might need.
 This amazing, fun-filled bike tour awaits—two wheels and a thirst for adventure is all that we need.

-• For starters, we’ll meet in our hotel in Saigon.
+• For starters, we’ll meet in our hotel in Saigon at 5:30 pm.
 The afternoon is free for wandering around town and exploring the sights and sounds of Ho Chi Minh.
 Later on, we’ll have dinner at one of Ho Chi Minh City’s finest restaurants where we’ll explore the amazing flavors of Vietnamese cuisine.

 Meals: Dinner